metan-ucw/runltp-ng/README.md

 ----

-First you need a VM image which boots without user input and starts a serial terminal on ttyS0 (See Grub section below).
+First you need a VM image which boots without user input and starts a serial terminal (See Grub section below).

 For Debian and SUSE atleast you may automatically install LTP by doing something like the following.